 Large, open eyes are a universal sign of youth and beauty; however, the eyelids are one of the first areas to show signs of aging.
 Droopy upper eyelids, sagging eyebrows, or puffy lower eyelid bags can make you appear tired or older than you actually feel.
 While wrinkles typically come with age and sun exposure, some people are born with excess skin or fat around the eyes.
 Eyelid surgery is one of the first cosmetic procedures many patients undergo.
 As a board-certified facial plastic surgeon, Dr. Chaboki specializes in all aspects of cosmetic eyelid surgery, technically called blepharoplasty.
-At his Washington, DC, practice, his patients from Arlington, Bethesda, Chevy Chase, and other nearby cities trust him for attractive, natural-looking results.
+At his Washington, DC, practice, his patients from Arlington, Ashburn, Bethesda, Chevy Chase, and other nearby cities trust him for attractive, natural-looking results.

 Before & After Photos

 Keep in mind that each patient is unique and your results may vary.